Anything-Minecraft-Team/anything-minecraft/docs/server/info/lists/server_software.md

     Version: 1.7 - 1.11
     Discontinued

+-   [lightfall](https://github.com/ArclightPowered/lightfall) - Lightfall is a fork of the waterfall proxy with modern forge support.
+    Version: 1.18
+    Currently Active

 -   [LilyPad](http://www.lilypadmc.org/) - A separate Proxy with its API and Plugins that has been suggestively discontinued.
     Version: Unknown - 1.18
     Currently Active